aleshaleksey/fansys23/04-combat.md

 ___
 ### Full Rest

-A full rest is a week of downtime in a high action game and two weeks of downtime with constant long term medical care (see [Heal](05-skills.md#heal)) in a harsh game.
+A full rest is a week of downtime in a high action game, or two weeks of downtime with constant long term medical care (see [Heal](05-skills.md#heal)) in a harsh game.
 During this time a character regains all SP dice, MP dice, MP, SP and HP.

 It is recommended that a character should have to take a full rest in order to level up, which represents the time needed to internalise and "own" the experience gained in previous adventures.